HOW DO I TAKE CARE OF MY INSTRUMENT?

 Ensure the instrument is not exposed to the elements

-Changes in temperature are the great enemy of string instruments as the wood is susceptible to cracks.
+Temperature fluctuation is an enemy of string instruments as the wood is susceptible to cracks.
 Always leave your instrument in a temperature-controlled space.
-Try to make a gradual temperature transition when moving your instrument from a hot and cold environment.
+Try to make a gradual temperature transition when moving your instrument from a hot and cold environment (vice-versa).

 The humidity around the instrument can greatly affect the sound of your instrument.
 Using a humidifier and dehumidifier, try to keep the levels between 50-60% for your string instruments.